All Episodes

 And if you are vaccinated, please remember that you still have to be careful and not get involved in crowded situations, particularly indoors where people are not wearing masks.

-And for the time being, until we show definitively that a person who's vaccinated does not get the subclinical infection and can spread to others.
+And for the time being, until we show definitively that a person who's vaccinated does not get this subclinical infection and can spread to others, you should also continue to wear a mask for the time being.

-Well, I would just get back to what the president said even before he was inaugurated that we need a universal wearing of masks.
+Well, I would just get back to what the president said even before he was inaugurated, that we need a universal wearing of masks.

 Everyone should be wearing a mask.